pytorch/pytorch/docs/source/torch.compiler_deepdive.rst

    def <resume in toy_example>(b, x):
        return x * b

-However, keep in mind that, if we use other backends like the built-in `inductor`, the subgraph code will be compiled CUDA kernels for GPU or C++ code for CPU.
+However, if we use other backends like the built-in ``inductor``, the subgraph code will be compiled CUDA kernels for GPU or C++ code for CPU.

 To summarize, the compiled code is conceptually equivalent to the code below: